ghostery/adblocker/bench/comparison/overview.md

 ### 4. Serialization and Deserialization

 In this section we have a look at the performance of content-blockers when it comes to serialize their internal representation for faster sub-sequent loading.
-Only DuckDuckGo's engine does not provide this feature.
-Both uBlock Origin, Cliqz and Brave offer the possibility to serialize or cache (uBlock Origin calls them selfies) the entire blocking engine to either a string or a buffer, which can then be used to speed-up sub-sequent loads.
+Only DuckDuckGo's engine does not provide this feature. uBlock Origin, Cliqz and Brave all offer the possibility to serialize or cache (uBlock Origin calls them selfies) the entire blocking engine to either a string or a buffer, which can then be used to speed-up sub-sequent loads.
 Another use-case allowed by such capability is to perform the parsing of the lists on the backend and ship the serialized form of the content blocker to clients directly, which allows to remove the cost of initialization completely.

 We performed 1000 serializations for each content blocker and display the results below: